atecarlos/protractor-http-mock/README.md

 PUT, DELETE, HEAD, PATCH, and JSONP methods are also supported.
 Please see the examples in the source code for more information.

 #### Request
-Defining `params` or `data` will help the plugin match more specific responses but neither is required.
+Defining `params`, `queryString`, `headers`, or `data` will help the plugin match more specific responses but neither is required.
 Both correspond to their matching objects as they would be passed into the $http object call.

+Headers must be defined as the headers that will be used in the http call.
+Therefore, if in the code to be tested, the headers are defined using properties with function values, these functions will be evaluated as per the $http specification and matched by end result.

 Protractor mock will respond with the **last** matched request in case there are several matches.